 Like gear transmissions, hydrostatic drives deliver higher torque to the wheels proportionately to the decrease in speed.
 They can continuously vary speed and output torque to exactly the value the operator wants.
 They are used mostly in low-speed applications.

 Hydrostatic Wheelchair Drive

 This vehicle uses the same drive strategy as the zero-turn lawn mower, less the mowing.
 A 4-horsepower vertical shaft lawnmower engine turns the 11-gallon-per minute pump via a 3-to-1 reduction belt drive.
 A small reservoir holds the hydraulic oil, and an inline filter before the pump keeps the system clean and running.
 A control lever valve is mounted in front of each arm.
 The motors drive and hold the large, aggressive drive wheels.
 They enable the driver to go forward, backward, and take any turn to tight circles -- wherever they want to do it!

 Visit a chain hardware store and study the zero-turn mowers, noting scale and proportions.
 A sturdy pedestal, captain’s-style boat seat with arms can be used for functional comfort.
 The seat should be centered right in front of the large independent drive wheels.
 Front wheels should be substantial pneumatic-tired swivel wheels.
 They should be at least four feet in front of the rear drive wheels, and spaced at 42 inches, like the drive wheels, for stability.
 The seat should be no higher than 16 inches off the deck to keep the center of gravity low.
 The frame should be constructed from welded two-inch square steel tubing.
 No brakes are required because when the control levers are released, the hydraulic motors lock.

-The most difficult aspect of this project is getting the ecstatic user off it at night!.
+The most difficult aspect of this project is getting the ecstatic user off it at night!